Transforming Libro.ca Through Storytelling

 🔧 Design Iterations: The Wireframing Journey

-Over the course of 4 sprints, I led design workshops where our team collaboratively sprinted to bring ideas to life.
+Over the course of 4 sprints, I facilitated design workshops where our team collaborated to bring ideas to life.

 We iterated rapidly to refine solutions and drive alignment.